 Following the retreat, service members are matched with Veteran Guides to create pairs of Battle Buddies.
 The BRIDGES Guides are uniquely poised to offer one-on-one support to service members through the challenging period of reintegration into civilian life.
 Battle Buddies will continue their relationship through the six months (or more!) of reintegration into civilian life.

 And, of course, new Veterans are always warmly welcomed into the larger WoVeN national community!

-If you’re a service member nearing transition or a woman veteran who wants to become a BRIDGES Guide, email us to us to learn more about upcoming opportunities!
+If you’re a service member nearing transition, email us to us to learn more about upcoming opportunities!

 Meet the January 2021 Cohort of BRIDGES Service Members!